-We work with internal stakeholders to develop risk-based procedures and internal controls integrated with various business processes across Akamai.
-These procedures focus on ethical conduct, transparency, anti-bribery, sanctions and conflicts of interest.
-We also actively monitor changes in business climate and emerging laws and regulations to assess risks and adapt our procedures.
-Akamai maintains an independently hosted Ethics Hotline for all employees and stakeholders that is also available on our website at akamai.ethicspoint.com.
-Reported concerns are investigated and reviewed guarterly with the Audit Committee.
+We work with internal stakeholders to develop value-based procedures integrated with various business processes across Akamai.
+These procedures focus on ethical conduct, transparency, anti-bribery, conflicts of interest, and sanctions.
+We also actively monitor changes in business climate, emerging laws, and regulations to assess risks and adapt our procedures.